 The move to a ‘circular economy’ has been identified as a significant opportunity for UK business.
 It will contribute towards a resource efficient and low-carbon economy, reducing costs and supply chain risks, while generating economic and social value.

-Following a recent review of waste policies, it was recommended that government "work with standard setting organizations to encourage inclusion of more waste prevention requirements in ... product standards" prompting BSI to produce a due diligence report into existing standards, followed by a stakeholder forum to identify gaps and priority areas for standardization.
+Following a recent review of waste policies, it was recommended that government "work with standard setting organizations to encourage inclusion of more waste prevention requirements in product standards" prompting we to produce a due diligence report into existing standards, followed by a stakeholder forum to identify gaps and priority areas for standardization.

 Download Due Diligence Report (PDF)